seanswh/seansnotes/机器学习/week2_3.md

 If $$\alpha$$ is too large: ￼may not decrease on every iteration and thus may not converge.

 3.Features and Polynomial Regression
+Our hypothesis function need not be linear (a straight line) if that does not fit the data well.

+We can change the behavior or curve of our hypothesis function by making it a quadratic, cubic or square root function (or any other form).